Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 - Wish lists

-Each of the reactive repositories follow this pattern:
+Each of the reactive repositories follows this pattern:

 ```java
 @Repository